thomas-lerchbaumer-fh/resq-bot-web/README.md

 be sure to be in the root folder and got node installed

-please execute the following lines in the terminal:
+Navigate to the project root folder and execute the following lines in the terminal:

+npm i
+cd client
+npm i

 this will install the react node_models/libs etc. on your local machine npm run clientinstall